-1:04 Adam Grosser: So 29 years ago, I had this thermo teacher who talked about absorption and refrigeration.
-It's one of those things that stuck in my head.
-It was a lot like the Stirling engine: it was cool, but you didn't know what to do with it.
-And it was invented in 1858, by this guy Ferdinand Carre, but he couldn't actually build anything with it because of the tools of the time.
+1:05 Adam Grosser: So 29 years ago, I had this thermo teacher who talked about absorption and refrigeration, one of those things that stuck in my head, a lot like the Stirling engine: it was cool, but you didn't know what to do with it.
+It was invented in 1858, by this guy Ferdinand Carré, but he couldn't actually build anything with it because of the tools at the time.

-2:09 So, the great thing about 2006 is there's a lot of really great computational work you can do.
-So, we got the whole thermodynamics department at Stanford involved -- a lot of computational fluid dynamics.
+2:09 So the great thing about 2006, there's a lot of really great computational work you can do.
+So we got the whole thermodynamics department at Stanford involved — a lot of computational fluid dynamics.
 We proved that most of the ammonia refrigeration tables are wrong.
-We found some non-toxic refrigerants that worked at very low vapor pressures.
-Brought in a team from the U.K. -- there's a lot of great refrigeration people, it turned out, in the U.K. -- and built a test rig, and proved that, in fact, we could make a low pressure, non-toxic refrigerator.
+We found some nontoxic refrigerants that worked at very low vapor pressures.
+We brought in a team from the UK — a lot of great refrigeration people, it turns out, in the UK — and built a test rig, and proved that, in fact, we could make a low-pressure, nontoxic refrigerator.

-2:40 So, this is the way it works.
+2:40 So this is the way it works.
 You put it on a cooking fire.
 Most people have cooking fires in the world, whether it's camel dung or wood.
 It heats up for about 30 minutes, cools for an hour.
-Put it into a container and it will refrigerate for 24 hours.
+You put it into a container and it will refrigerate for 24 hours.
 It looks like this.
-This is the fifth prototype.
-It's not quite done.
-Weighs about eight pounds, and this is the way it works.
-You put it into a 15-liter vessel, about three gallons, and it'll cool it down to just above freezing -- three degrees above freezing -- for 24 hours in a 30 degree C environment.
+This is the fifth prototype, it's not quite done.
+It weighs about eight pounds, and this is the way it works.
+You put it into a 15-liter vessel, about three gallons, and it'll cool it down to just above freezing — three degrees above freezing — for 24 hours in a 30 degree C environment.
 It's really cheap.
 We think we can build these in high volumes for about 25 dollars, in low volumes for about 40 dollars.
 And we think we can make refrigeration something that everybody can have.